 Tell your partner to get tested regularly.
 If you have genital warts and often have the same sexual partner, encourage them to get tested regularly.
 Genital warts are highly contagious and even with precautions there is still a possibility that it will be transmitted.

 If your partner gets tested, you can reduce the likelihood of transmission to another person.
 Tests are available for women to diagnose genital warts, but there is no test for men other than visual confirmation.
 If you suspect that you or your partner has genital warts you or any other STI then you should visit your doctor.
 We hope this article has helped to educate you about how to prevent the spread of genital warts.

-If you want to read similar articles to How To Prevent The Spread of Genital Warts, we recommend you visit our Family health category.
+If you'd like to read similar articles to How To Prevent The Spread of Genital Warts, we recommend you browse around our Family health category.